LogtalkDotOrg/logtalk3/tools/lgtdoc/xml/NOTES.md

 the `LOGTALKHOME` and `LOGTALKUSER` environment variables are defined and that the chosen XSLT processor is available in the path.

-*MAKE SURE THAT THE XSL PROCESSORS YOU INTEND TO USE ARE PROPERLY INSTALLED AND WORKING BEFORE RUNNING THESE SCRIPTS!*
+**MAKE SURE THAT THE XSL PROCESSORS AND ANY ADDITIONAL THIRD-PARTY SOFTWARE YOU INTEND TO USE ARE PROPERLY INSTALLED AND WORKING BEFORE RUNNING THESE SCRIPTS!**

 Regarding conversion to (X)HTML, the links to the XSL files on the XML files and the links to the CSS files in the generated HTML files assume